DESI Strong Lens Foundry IV: Spectroscopic Confirmation of DESI Lens Candidates with VLT/MUSE: Summary and conclusions

 The distribution of measured lens and source redshifts are summarized in Figures~\ref{fig:lens-source-redshift-histogram} and \ref{fig:lens-source-redshift-scatter}.

 Looking ahead, the value of this spectroscopically confirmed lens sample will continue to grow.
 Combined with future high-resolution imaging (e.g., from \textit{JWST} or \textit{Euclid}) and lens modeling, these systems can be used to probe dark matter halo profiles, measure the stellar mass-to-light ratio, and constrain the subhalo mass function.
-In parallel, time-delay cosmography from multiply imaged supernovae and quasars—some of which were discovered in this survey—will provide independent measurements of the Hubble constant $H_0$ and test for consistency with other cosmological probes.
+In parallel, time-delay cosmography from multiply imaged supernovae and quasars will provide independent measurements of the Hubble constant $H_0$ and test for consistency with other cosmological probes.

 As wide-field surveys such as LSST/Rubin, \textit{Euclid}, and \textit{Roman Space Telescope} come online, the demand for flexible, high-throughput follow-up strategies will only increase.
 Our work demonstrates the power of combining machine learning-based discovery with targeted follow-up using instruments like MUSE.
-The strategies developed here lay the groundwork for scalable pipelines that can keep pace with the next generation of lens discoveries and deliver high-value samples for dark matter and cosmology.
+The strategies developed here lay the groundwork for future strong gravitational lens discoveries and parameterizations, and deliver high-value samples for dark matter and cosmology.